-Chocolate Vine gets its moniker from the rich purplish-brown blooms that smother the vine, and from the delicate chocolate scent of the flowers.
+Chocolate Vine gets its moniker from the rich purplish-brown blooms that smother the vine and the flowers' delicate chocolate scent.
 Chocolate-scented flowers are unusual, especially in the form of hardy perennials, so this one attribute may endear you to this flowering vine.

-Plant the Chocolate Vine in the spring or fall, in average well-drained soil.
+Plant the Chocolate Vine in the spring or fall in well-drained soil.
 If you wish to grow the fruits, plant at least two vines to increase the chances of pollination and fruiting.

 You can propagate the vine through softwood cuttings if you only have one plant.
 Provide weekly watering until vines are established, then water during periods of drought so that plants get at least 1 inch (2.5 cm) of water per week.